CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/slow-website-lost-opportunity-are-long-load-times-driving-away-your-customers.md

 A slow website has higher bounce rates.
 People who bounce could have been leads.
 Something compelled them to click on your website.
 You could have solved their problem, but your website got in the way.
 The slow website **lost a potential lead** or even a **loyal, repeat customer**.

 If your **other marketing efforts** point back to your website, **you'll waste time and money**.
 The same issues that lead to a high bounce rate will create holes in your marketing funnel.
+Your website should be a 24/7 salesperson—I explore how this works in "[Sell While You Sleep: Create a Website That Converts](https://nevamasquerade.design/blog/sell-while-you-sleep/)."
+But it won't matter how well you've optimized your content if no one ever reads it.

 As a lay person, you can fix some issues, but how many hours will it take?
 Are you willing to focus on this instead of helping your customers or running your business?
 How much time will you sink into your website to save a few bucks?